A personal treat or a gift for friends rediscover the joys of the weekend.

 It s a hugely enjoyable read that should definitely get you doing more and activities that don t centre around the TV, mobile, laptop.... - Birmingham Mail

-Elspeth Thompson has been writing about gardening, interiors and aspects of green living for more than twenty years.
-A former features editor of World of Interiors, she has a weekly gardening column in the Sunday Telegraph and one in the Guardian on her project to turn a pair of dilapidated railway cottages on the south coast into a state of the art eco house.
-She spends her weekends gardening, beachcombing and cooking for friends and family.
+Elspeth Thompson wrote about gardening, interiors and aspects of green living for more than twenty years.
+A former features editor of World of Interiors, she had a weekly gardening column in the Sunday Telegraph, and one in the Guardian on her project to turn a pair of dilapidated railway cottages on the south coast into a state of the art eco house.
+She died in 2010.